 Your business needs

-Companies who’ve worked hard to optimise their own processes often still struggle to capitalise on this because of suboptimal workflow with supply chain partners.
+Companies who have worked hard to optimise their own processes often still struggle to capitalise on this because of suboptimal workflow with supply chain partners.

 This is because although you’re all working to the same end goal, each organisation has its own processes and business rules, with different data definitions and KPIs.
 This makes it almost impossible to attain the end-to-end real-time process visibility and transparency necessary for managing volatile demand and ensuring on-time delivery.